 Pinturicchio (Bernardino di Betto di Baggio), 15thcentury

 John and Jesus hold the cross together.
-Mary and Jesus look at John’s direction, which makes him the central focus of the painting.
-The banner is attached to the staff like a (kundalini-) serpent.
-The pomegranate is a kundalini symbool.
+Mary and Jesus look in the direction of John, making him the central figure in this painting.
+John points to himself instead of Jesus.
+The banner is attached to his staff like a (kundalini-) SERPENT (klik hier).
+The POMEGRANATE (click here) in Jesus’ left hand is a kundalini symbol.

 Simone Cantarini, 17th century